-COMMONWEALTH OF AUSTRALIA
+COMMONWEALTH OF AUSTRALIA Respondent

-Respondent

 - 1. Climate change presents serious threats and challenges to the environment, the Australian community and the world at large.
 The impacts of climate change will affect all parts of the globe, with some regions being particularly vulnerable to certain impacts.
 The Respondent acknowledges that the Torres Strait Islands are vulnerable to some impacts of climate change, such as rising sea levels, and that some of the impacts of climate change have already been felt in that region. - 2.
 Anthropogenic climate change is the result of greenhouse gas (GHG) emissions from human activity around the world.
 Global action is required to meaningfully limit future climate change.
 The Respondent is a signatory to the two international treaties established to address climate change, the United Nations Framework Convention on Climate Change and the Paris Agreement.
 In accordance with the Paris Agreement, the Respondent has communicated its nationally determined contribution (NDC) to reduce GHG emissions by 26-28% below 2005 levels by 2030 (2030 Target).
 On 28 October 2021, the Respondent communicated an updated and enhanced NDC adopting a target of net zero emissions by 2050 (2050 Target).
-Australia is on track to overachieve on the 2030 Target by up to 9 percentage points. - 3.
+Australia was on track to overachieve on the 2030 Target by up to 9 percentage points and, in 2022, the Respondent communicated an updated NDC to reduce GHG emissions by 43% below 2005 levels by 2030 (Updated 2030 Target). - 3.
 The appropriate response by the Respondent to the risks of climate change is a matter of public policy of the highest importance, involving scientific, economic, social and political matters which must also be considered within the framework of international agreements and the Respondent's relationships with foreign governments.
-The imposition of the duty of care alleged by the Applicants would require the Court to assess at the point of breach questions of policy-making unsuited to judicial determination.
-The alleged duty of care must be rejected for that reason. - 4.
+The imposition of the duty of care, or the alternative duty of care, alleged by the Applicants would require the Court to assess at the point of breach questions of policy-making unsuited to judicial determination.
+The alleged duty of care and alternative duty of care must be rejected for that reason. - 4.
 Further, because the Respondent contributes a very small proportion of global GHG emissions, it is not reasonably foreseeable that the Respondent's conduct in determining its GHG emissions reductions targets would cause the Applicants and Group Members harm and the Respondent lacks the necessary control to prevent or materially mitigate climate change or its impacts.
-The alleged duty is also incoherent
+The alleged duty and alternative duty are also incoherent and/or inconsistent with administrative law principles and would lead to disproportionate and indeterminate liability.

-Filed on behalf of the Respondent, Commonwealth of Australia Prepared by: Grace Ng AGS lawyer within the meaning of s 55l of the Judiciary Act 1903

-File ref: 21008585
+Filed on behalf of the Respondent, Commonwealth of Australia Prepared by: Grace Ng AGS lawyer within the meaning of s 55I of the Judiciary Act 1903 File ref: 21008585